 The Chrome Unboxed website found evidence within the Chromium repositories showing Google is testing the feature for potential use in an upcoming Chromebook codenamed Kevin.

 The company is already adding a PIN unlock feature to Chrome OS, a la Android smartphones.
-However, the addition of fingerprint sensor support may be the key to attracting more users to jump on board with Chromebook.

 Related: Asus Chromebook C201 review